Old Grandma Single Song Kit Download

 Old Grandma is a 2 part choral work by John Irwin White, arranged by Craig Cassils.
 This song is from the Canadian Folk Songs for Young Voices SA Volume 2 collection.
 If your students are not ready to sing in 2 parts, sing it in unison!

-Single song kits are of great value to the teachers.
-For $15 you get the reproducible rights which makes it much more affordable than purchasing octavos for your choir.
-All single songs kits are downloads only.
+Single-song kits are great value for the teachers.
+You get the reproducible rights with your purchase, making it much more affordable than purchasing octavos for your choir.
+All single song kits are downloads only.

 Old Grandma when the west was new,